sesam-io/ais-integration/README.rst

 Sesam will only store a new version of an entity if there is any real change (i.e. its hash changes), so here Sesam clearly works like a efficient de-duplication engine, thus keeping the propagated upstream changes minimal.
-The benefit of this is obvious when you build chains of dependent pipes and transformations and/or push the data to a external receiver.
+The benefit of this is obvious if you want to build chains of dependent pipes and transformations and/or push the data to a external receiver.

 Extracting lists of ships
 =========================